ga-dc/outcomes/roadmap/week03/readme.md

 ## Framing:

-We know that you likely don’t know yet what you want to do or where to even begin with your resume, that’s ok!
-Our goal today is to show you what success looks like, and to get your content into a draft that you can continue to work on
+We know that you likely don’t know yet what you want to do or where to even begin with your resume; that’s okay!
+Our goal today is to show you what success looks like, and to get your content into a draft that you can continue to work on.

 ## I do: